Getting Started with the PC Test Kit

 The PC is not booting into the Operating System

 BurnInTest Bootable Pro can be used to identify system components which may be faulty.
 Plug in the PassMark USB Flash Drive (UFD) and power on the system.
 Enter the BIOS setup (e.g. by pressing the DEL or Delete key) and ensure the first boot device specified is the PassMark UFD.
 Boot from the UFD and BurnInTest Bootable Pro will be displayed.
 Now run BurnInTest tests to identify the system components that may be faulty (e.g. CPU, memory, hard disk).
 Once identified, the faulty component(s) can be replaced.
+Similarly, the MemTest86 Bootable USB drive can be used to diagnose faulty RAM.

 The PC is encountering problems after booting into Windows